Self-Directed IRA

 2

-Time Frame: Did you hold the property for over a year?
-The longer the property is held, the more likely it is to be deemed held for investment and does not cause UBTI.
+Time Frame: Did you hold the property for more than a year?
+The longer the property is held, the more likely it is to be deemed held for investment and therefore not cause UBTI.

 3